juxor/afaq/markdown/secB2.md

-All this means that capitalism has rarely relied on purely economic power to keep the capitalists in their social position of dominance (either nationally, vis--vis the working class, or internationally, vis--vis competing foreign elites).
+All this means that capitalism has rarely relied on purely economic power to keep the capitalists in their social position of dominance (either nationally, vis-à-vis the working class, or internationally, vis-à-vis competing foreign elites).
 While a "free market" capitalist regime in which the state reduces its intervention to simply protecting capitalist property rights has been approximated on a few occasions, this is not the standard state of the system